Mental health assessment and referral

-A new mental health assessment and referral system is being developed to make it easier for Tasmanians to find the support they need.
+Tasmania’s mental health Central Intake and Referral Service (CIRS) aims to make it easier for Tasmanians to find the mental health support they need.

-Trained professionals based in Tasmania will assess callers’ needs and support referrals to the most appropriate local services.
+The CIRS intake team members – trained professionals based in Tasmania – help assess patients’ needs and then connect them to the most appropriate local mental health services that are available.
 This includes government-funded services, private services, and community sector services.

-The intake team will use the mental health Initial Assessment and Referral (IAR) decision support tool to ensure people are matched to the care that most suits their needs at the time.
+The mental health Initial Assessment and Referral (IAR) decision support tool is used to ensure people are matched to the care that most suits their needs at the time.

-Callers will be put through to an intake team member in Tasmania.
+Once they enter their Tasmanian post code, callers will be put through to a CIRS intake team member in Tasmania.

 Calls to this number are free and discussions are confidential.